 encourage the financial market to drive the exchange

 and so national income would rise.
 Exports would stop rising when

 imports have shifted the imports schedule from

 so that imports equal exports at A2 and

 national income has increased to Z2 with

-sufficient income to achieve to raise demand to a level
+sufficient income to raise demand to the level

 that provides full

 Achieving full employment with the Optimum Exchange Rate System